canonical/pc-gadget/recovery.md

 # Recovery system file layout

-The revery partition contains the following file layout:
+The recovery partition contains the following file layout:

 /system/<name>/snaps/{base.snap,kernel.snap,other...}
 /system/<name>/assertions/<short-name>

 Where <name> is an encoded date/time like 20190521-1213.
-The parition is FAT so we need to put the assertions in the "stream" format on disk with a short name.
-The assertion files must include exactly one model assertion.
+The partition is FAT so we need to put the assertions in the "stream" format on disk with short filenames.
+The assertion files all together must include exactly one model assertion.

 The names of the kernel and the base are fixed.
 This allows us a static grub.cfg menu.
 The selection of the recovery system will happen at a later time from initramfs.
-To do this the recovery system will boot into a sepecial "select" mode and then the selection is set via a grubenv "snap_recovery_system="
+To do this the recovery system will boot into a special "select" mode and then the selection is set via a grubenv "snap_recovery_system="

 All snaps in snaps/ must be verifiable using the assertions.txt